HariSekhon/Nagios-Plugins/README.md

 ` make ` builds will install yum rpms / apt debs dependencies automatically as well as a load of Perl CPAN & Python PyPI libraries.
 To pick and choose what to install follow the [Manual Build](https://github.com/harisekhon/nagios-plugins#manual-build) section instead

 This has become quite a large project and will take at least 10 minutes to build.
 The build is automated and tested on RHEL / CentOS 5/6/7 & Debian / Ubuntu systems.

+##### Python VirtualEnv / Perlbrew localized installs

+The automated build will use 'sudo' to install required Perl CPAN & Python PyPI libraries to the system unless running as root or it detects being inside Perlbrew or VirtualEnv.
+If you want to install some of the common Perl / Python libraries such as Net::DNS and LWP::* using your OS packages instead of installing from CPAN / PyPI then follow the [Manual Build](https://github.com/harisekhon/nagios-plugins#manual-build) section instead.

+##### Mac OS X

 The automated build also works on Mac OS X but will not handle basic OS system package dependencies for Mac, and you will likely need to download and install [Apple XCode](https://developer.apple.com/download/) development libraries to provide the headers to build some of the upstream library modules.
 I also recommend you get [HomeBrew](https://brew.sh/) to install other useful tools and libraries you may need like OpenSSL and Snappy.

 Make sure /usr/local/bin is in your ` $PATH ` when running make as otherwise it'll fail to find ` cpanm `

-The automated build will use 'sudo' to install required Perl CPAN & Python PyPI libraries to the system unless running as root or it detects being inside Perlbrew or VirtualEnv.
-If you want to install some of the common Perl / Python libraries such as Net::DNS and LWP::* using your OS packages instead of installing from CPAN / PyPI then follow the [Manual Build](https://github.com/harisekhon/nagios-plugins#manual-build) section instead.
+##### ZooKeeper Checks

-If wanting to use any of ZooKeeper znode checks for HBase/SolrCloud etc based on check_zookeeper_znode.pl or any of the check_solrcloud_*_zookeeper.pl programs you will also need to install the zookeeper libraries which has a separate build target due to having to install C bindings as well as the library itself on the local system.
+If you want to use any of the ZooKeeper content znode based checks (eg. for HBase / SolrCloud etc) based on check_zookeeper_znode.pl or any of the check_solrcloud_*_zookeeper.pl programs you will also need to install the zookeeper libraries which has a separate build target due to having to install C bindings as well as the library itself on the local system.
 This will explicitly fetch the tested ZooKeeper 3.4.8, you'd have to update the ```ZOOKEEPER_VERSION``` variable in the Makefile if you want a different version.

 ```
 make zookeeper